 In this section

-In addition, over 150 comments were received from one individual and 17 organizations including Indigenous governments, co-management Boards, industry and non-government organizations.
+More than 150 comments were also received from one individual and 17 organizations, including Indigenous governments, co-management boards, industry and non-government organizations.

 - Draft Bathurst Caribou Range Plan

 - Technical documents (listed below)